-If an exempt individual becomes nonexempt during the 12-month lease term; it is the family's responsibility to report this change to SLHA within 30 days from the date the change takes effect.
-Within 30 days of a family reporting such a change, or SLHA determining such a change is necessary, SLHA will provide a copy of the community service policy, as well as a documentation form on which the family member may record the activities performed and number of hours contributed.
+If an exempt individual becomes nonexempt during the 12-month lease term; it the family must report this change to SLHA within thirty (30) days from the date the change takes effect.
+Within thirty (30) days of a family reporting such a change, or SLHA determining such a change is necessary, SLHA will provide a copy of the community service policy, as well as a documentation form on which the family member may record the activities performed and number of hours contributed.
 The effective date of the community service requirement will be the first of the month following a 30-day notice.